Imdsp009/User-Detail-Cards-Mongo-DB/README.md

-User Detail Cards with MongoDB
+User Detail Management Application

-A web application for managing user details.
-This project allows users to create, read, update, and delete (CRUD) user profiles.
-It integrates MongoDB as the database and uses dynamic HTML templates to render user data.
+A full-stack web application for managing user details, featuring a user-friendly interface for creating, reading, updating, and deleting user profiles.
+The application leverages MongoDB for data persistence and Tailwind CSS for responsive, elegant designs.

 Features

-Create User: Add new user profiles with name, email, and profile picture URL.
+Create Users: Add new user profiles by entering their name, email, and profile picture URL.

 Read Users: View all user profiles in a visually appealing card layout.

-Update User: Edit user details such as name, email, and profile picture.
+Update Users: Edit user information seamlessly through a dedicated form.

-Delete User: Remove user profiles.
+Delete Users: Remove unwanted user profiles with a single click.

-Responsive Design: Fully responsive design using Tailwind CSS for a seamless experience on all devices.
+Responsive Design: Optimized for desktop and mobile views using Tailwind CSS.